 As you can see there I haven’t lost any muscle and I have become quite lean.
 I am going to continue this style of eating to drop another 5 pounds of fat.
 From there I will increase the size of the meals slightly to maintain.

 Tips if you are Hungry

-- Drink tea or coffee throughout the day.
+- Drink tea or coffee throughout the day (my favorite is Fasting Fuel).
 Helps reduce appetite and increase energy

 - In addition working out before your first meal is helpful as exercise temporarily shuts off hunger.

 - Pay attention to whether your hunger is real or whether it is psychological.
 If you are craving meat and vegetables than your hunger is probably real.
 However if you are craving high carb processed foods than that is a false hunger.